arrowtype/recursive-minisite/_includes/mde.md

 To meet the needs of global communication, Recursive supports a wide range of Latin-based languages, as well as Vietnamese.
 It also comes with an extended range of currencies.

 <iframe src=/languages></iframe>

-### Back this project on Kickstarter

-Work is ongoing to make Recursive the best font for code & UI.
-Want to see more code ligatures in Recursive?
-We need your help!

-Back the project on Kickstarter, and your contribution will be **doubled** by Google Fonts.
-This will help finance the creation of an extended set of code ligatures, allowing Recursive to provide fuller ligature support to more programming languages.

-Even better, if you back one of the top tiers, you’ll receive exclusive typographic swag to show your support for open-source software – and your good taste in type.